DHS home page

 2. Disabled Adult Children Status

+This is a protected eligibility category, which means we make certain concessions by disregarding all or part of the individual's SSB, the individual must still meet all other financial and non-financial eligibility requirements.
 Section 1634(c) of the Social security act and 42 U.S.C (United States Code) 1383c provide Medicaid eligibility for Disabled Adult Children (DAC).
 In order for an individual to qualify for this program, they must meet the following eligibility components:

 It is important to note that SSA has their own eligibility criteria for individuals they refer to as DAC’s or CDB’s (Childhood Disability Beneficiaries).
 When determining eligibility for a Medicaid protected DAC, unless all eligibility components can be verified by other means, SSA must be contacted and asked specific questions related to eligibility for the program we offer.
 The specific questions staff should ask SSA are as follows:

 If the answer to each question listed above is yes, staff can look at DAC eligibility.
-The client must ALSO meet the other eligibility requirements in order to be considered a Medicaid protected DAC.
+The individual must ALSO meet the other eligibility requirements in order to be considered a Medicaid protected DAC.

 Other eligibility requirements the individual must meet: